In-Home Care vs Assisted Living Costs: Which Saves More in 2026?

 Long-term care financing strategies

 Most families combine multiple funding sources.
-Long-term care can exceed $100,000 annually, so planning ahead matters.
-You can draw on retirement accounts, personal savings, and home equity.
-Hybrid insurance policies blend life insurance with long-term care benefits and offer flexibility.
+Long-term care can run into tens of thousands of dollars a year or more, so planning ahead matters.
+You can draw on retirement accounts, personal savings, and home equity, and hybrid policies that blend life insurance with long-term care benefits offer added flexibility.

 Home Equity Conversion Mortgages (reverse mortgages) let homeowners 62 or older tap their home equity.
 You must live in the home as your primary residence and stay current on taxes and insurance.
 The Program of All-Inclusive Care for the Elderly (PACE) is another option, combining medical and non-medical services in one plan.